myroms/roms_test/WC13/Normalization/Readme.md

 In this context, $\boldsymbol{\Lambda}$ is a diagonal matrix of the normalization factors ensuring that $\boldsymbol{C}$ ranges $\pm 1$, $\boldsymbol{\mathcal{L}}$ represents the matrix obtained by solving the linearized diffusion operator, and $\boldsymbol{W}$ is a diagonal matrix corresponding to the grid cell area or volume.

 The objective is to compute the $\boldsymbol{\Lambda}$ normalization coefficients, which remain invariant for a fixed application grid and specified correlation scales.
-It is **advisable** to compute these coefficients independently of the 4D-Var application, as computational costs increase with grid size.
+It is **advisable** to compute these coefficients independently of the **4D-Var** application, as computational costs increase with grid size.
 The normalization coefficients may be determined using either an **exact** or an **approximate** method.
 The **exact** approach is computationally intensive, as $\boldsymbol{\Lambda}$ is obtained by perturbing each model grid cell with a delta function scaled by the area (for 2D factors) or volume (for 3D factors), followed by convolution with the square-root diffusion operators.
 The **approximate** method is more computationally efficient and employs the **randomization** technique described by Fisher and Courtier (1995).
 In this approach, the grid is initialized with random numbers drawn from a normal distribution with zero mean and unit variance.
 These values are then scaled by the inverse of the square root of the cell area (for 2D factors) or volume (for 3D factors) and convolved with the square-root diffusion operator over a specified number of iterations, denoted as **Nrandom**.

 Within **ROMS**, the background error covariance matrix may be represented using either a multi-scale or a mono-scale approach.
-The multi-scale formulation expresses **B** as a linear combination of distinct spatial scales, allowing representation of both broad structures and fine-scale features and reducing scale aliasing in the data assimilation cost function (Weaver et al., 2016).
+The multi-scale formulation expresses **B** as a linear combination of distinct spatial scales, allowing representation of both broad structures and fine-scale features and reducing scale aliasing in the data assimilation cost function (Weaver *et al.*, 2016).
 In contrast, the mono-scale formulation employs a single spatial scale.
-The multi-scale approach, as described by Weaver _et al._ (2016), employs an implicit horizontal pseudo-diffusion operator implemented via a Lanczos formulation of the Conjugate Gradient (**CG**) and Chebyshev Iteration (**CI**) solvers, whereas the mono-scale default method uses an explicit horizontal algorithm.
+The multi-scale approach, as described by Weaver *et al.* (2016), employs an implicit horizontal pseudo-diffusion operator implemented via a Lanczos formulation of the Conjugate Gradient (**CG**) and Chebyshev Iteration (**CI**) solvers, whereas the mono-scale default method uses an explicit horizontal algorithm.
 The **CG** solver computes the Ritz extrema eigenvalues required by the **CI** algorithm, which remain invariant for a fixed application grid and a given value of $\kappa$, allowing these estimates to be precomputed and stored.
 The **CG** algorithm is initialized with random vectors when computing the normalization factors, $\boldsymbol{\Lambda}$, which are computationally intensive.
 Error correlations are assumed to be separable in the horizontal and vertical directions.
 The vertical diffusion operator is implicit in both approaches.
 The multi-scale algorithm is activated by selecting the **MULTI_SCALE_B** option.

 The multi-scale concept, represented as $\boldsymbol{B = \sum_{i}^{ns} {W_i} {B_i}}$, involves a weighted sum of $\boldsymbol{B_i}$ values across multiple $\boldsymbol{ns}$ scales.
 In practical applications, two or more distinct scales are typically combined.
 The weight coefficients must sum to unity, $\boldsymbol{\sum_{i}^{ns} {W_i}= 1}$.